Secure websites with HTTPS

 HTTPS is basically HTTP over SSL or TLS encryption.
 SSL (or Secure Sockets Layer) is the predecessor to TLS (Transport Layer Security).
 So you will often hear HTTPS referred to as SSL, TLS or sometimes even SSL/TLS.
 In terms of website security you can assume they all mean the same, and I've chosen to go with HTTPS on this site.

 So should you implement HTTPS on your website?
 Almost certainly yes.
 More and more websites are moving to HTTPS.
-This is due to a number of factors: an increase in online activity that should be kept private and secure (e.g. e-commerce), privacy considerations (e.g. with government spying), the trust this gives with your visitors and finally because the computationally burden of supporting HTTPS on your website has dropped dramatically, so there less reason to not support HTTPS.
+This is due to a number of factors: an increase in online activity that should be kept private and secure (e.g. e-commerce), privacy considerations (e.g. with government spying), the trust this gives with your visitors and finally because the cost (both in terms of the certificates, and the computational burden) of supporting HTTPS on your website has dropped dramatically, so there less reason to not support HTTPS.
 Currently when you enter a website without the protocol (e.g. www.google.com, instead of http://www.google.com or https://www.google.com), then your web browser assumes you mean http:// and, while that will probably stay like that for some time, there are already calls that https:// should be the default.
 Google have already that they will be using HTTP as a ranking signal.
 HTTPS should be the new norm for any half decent website and you really should be always looking to use it unless you have a very good reason not to use it.

 How to set it up

 HTTPS basically works like this: Any web browser connecting to a https:// site rather than a http:// site will be presented with a digital certificate by that web server.
-The browser will check that certificate matches the server you are trying to connect to (www.google.com), that it is still valid (certificates have an expiry date), and that the certificate was issued by a Certificate Authority (CA) that your browser trusts (each web browser and/or PC comes with a list of 50-60 accepted certificate authorities).
+The browser will check that certificate matches the server you are trying to connect to (www.google.com), that it is still valid (certificates have an expiry date), and that the certificate was issued by a Certificate Authority (CA) that your browser trusts (each web browser and/or PC comes with a list of 50-60 accepted certificate authorities - though they will in turn cause you to trust many more sub-authorities).
 This confirms you are talking to the correct website (though see below for further discussion on this), so after that the browser uses the certificate to encrypt some information about how it could handle the HTTPS session.
 The web browser, as the certificate owner, can decrypt this and then confirm to the web browser how the HTTPS connection will be handled.
 After this the browser can request the web page it originally wanted but over an encrypted channel now.

 How to choose a certificate